 You cannot buy the Holy Spirit.
 He is given to those who believe in Jesus Christ – John 7:37-39.
 In Acts chapter 8, a former sorcerer attempted to buy the gift of the Holy Spirit and this was the response from Apostle Peter “Your money perish with you because you thought that the gift of God could be purchased with money!

 The Holy Spirit seals your salvation and authenticates your identity as a child of God.
-Romans 8:9 says you don’t belong to God without the Spirit of Christ and 1 Corinthians 12:3 says without the Holy Spirit, you will lack the ability to say, “Jesus is Lord.”
+Romans 8:9 says you don’t belong to God without the Spirit of Christ and 1 Corinthians 12:3 says without the Holy Spirit, you cannot say, “Jesus is Lord.”

 The Holy Spirit helps us to serve God, thus eliminating any confidence we put in our flesh-Philippians 3:3

-He empowers believers -Acts 1:8 and equips us with supernatural gifts that will make you stand out – Romans 12:6-7
+He empowers believers -Acts 1:8 and equips us with supernatural gifts that will make us stand out – Romans 12:6-7

 He changes your character by replacing negative habits with His fruit of love, joy, peace, patience, gentleness, and many more in Galatians 5:22